Ulster to play tie behind closed doors in Dublin

-Ulster v La Rochelle: Champions Cup game to be played behind closed doors in Dublin
+Ulster v La Rochelle: Heineken Champions Cup game to be played behind closed doors in Dublin

 Last updated on .From the section Irish Rugby